Ā

 2. Weakness and incoordination of the core abdomen, pelvic region and back muscles.
 This can lead to pain, leakage, and 'just feeling weak' or 'not confident' in yourself, thereby limiting your participation.
 Check out this amazing IG Post about how to train your brain to figure out what is diaphragm (for breathing) vs abdomen (for supporting lumbar spine) vs pelvic floor.

-3. Stiffness in hip flexor (and pelvic) muscles.
+3. Stiffness in SPINE, hip flexor (and pelvic) muscles.
 This happens as a result of #1 and #2...and as a result of the fact that during your 3rd trimester, your low back (lumbar spine) couldn't move at all...and now that you are in your 4th trimester, your abs area ll stretched out...and your back is literally stiff...but you brain senses that you don't have the muscles to 'protect' the back, so it asks the muscles it can find (the pelvic floor and the hip flexors) to 'tighten up' to stabilize the back. :(.
 This is not cool.
+Try this basic spine foam roll sequence and try not to drool in happiness :).
+And if you need a foam roller, you can get one here, but be sure to select the 36-inch one, as you'll use it for SO MUCH MORE than just mobility :)

 So should I avoid weight lifting after baby until I address those things?